Stephen Paget

 Stephen Paget (17 July 1855 - 8 May 1926) was an English surgeon and pro-vivisection campaigner.
-On the basis of the works of Fuchs (see below), he proposed the "seed and soil" theory of metastasis, which claims the distribution of cancers are not coincidental.
+On the basis of the works of Fuchs (see below), he supported the "seed and soil" theory of metastasis, which claims the distribution of cancers is not coincidental but reflects the microenvironment of the secondary site.
 He was the son of the distinguished surgeon and pathologist Sir James Paget.

 Biography

 Paget was born on 17 July 1855 at Cavendish Square, London.
 He was the fifth child and fourth son of surgeon and pathologist Sir James Paget (1814–1899).

 Paget was educated at Shrewsbury School.
 He matriculated at Christ Church, Oxford in 1874, graduating B.A. in 1878 (M.A.
 1886).
 He was a student at St Bartholomew's Hospital and obtained the F.R.C.S. in 1885.
 He was elected assistant surgeon to the Metropolitan Hospital and was surgeon at West London Hospital.
 He was surgeon to the Throat and Ear Department at Middlesex Hospital.

 Paget died in Limpsfield on 8 May 1926.